uselesstechjunks/leetcode/docs/source/dsa/dd/bot.rst

 =====================================================================
 .. note::
 	#.
 Does it form a group, chain, tree, graph? - union find, parent-child hashmap (set if parent-child is implicit).
 	#.
 Does it have a search space?
 Is there a contiguous segment within this search space for which a condition satisfies?
-Is the problem about finding the boundaries of that region? - binary search.
+Is the problem about finding the boundaries of that segment? - binary search.
 	#.
 Does the quantity grow monotonically with number of elements? - VLW.
 	#.
 What bookkeeping is required?
 What involves recomputation?
 What else can we track to avoid it? - hashmap, bst, stack, queue, heap.
 	#.
 Can we solve it in parts and combine the results? - divide and conquer, recursion, DP.